 Anne and her family have been instrumental in the creation and success of Seacrest Village Retirement Communities, Seacrest at Home, and Seacrest Foundation.
 Having had family members who resided at the Encinitas Campus, Anne knows first-hand the work that is done on a daily basis.
 Anne believes that we must secure the future for Jewish San Diego and is very passionate about building the Seacrest Foundation so that it can support those who are in need for generations to come.
 Having been involved with the Jewish Community Foundation, served on the Jewish Federation Women’s Board, Hillel and Temple Beth Israel Boards, Anne is also a Wexner Heritage Alumni.

-Jane Ottenstein has been involved with Seacrest Village for many years.
+Jane Ottenstein has been involved with Seacrest Village for many years and is a member of the Seacrest Foundation Board.
 She and her late husband, Victor, were instrumental in the expansion of the Seacrest Encinitas Campus having named the Ottenstein Vitality Center.
-Jane worked as a designer and manufacturer of haute couture clothing and as a custom home developer in Southern California for more than 25 years.
-Since her retirement in 1999, Jane has devoted herself to her family’s business and philanthropic interests including the development and funding of the Ottenstein Family Biochemical Research Laboratory at Brandeis University, The Ottenstein Family Hall at the Betty Ford Center in Palm Springs, CA, the Jewish Chapel project at the U.S. Naval Academy in Annapolis, MD, and the Ottenstein Center for Prostate Cancer Research at Suburban Hospital in Washington, DC.
-Jane is currently President of the Ottenstein Family Foundation and is actively involved with the Old Globe Theatre in San Diego and the San Diego Opera.
-Jane is a JNF World Chairman Council member.
-Jane comes to the Seacrest Foundation Board with a passion for creating a bright future for the elderly.
+Jane is a member of the Jewish National Fund Board of Directors and President Advisor, and World Chairman Council member.
+She has devoted herself to her family’s business and philanthropic interests including the development and funding of the Ottenstein Family Biochemical Research Laboratory at Brandeis University, The Ottenstein Family Hall at the Betty Ford Center in Palm Springs, CA, the Jewish Chapel project at the U.S. Naval Academy in Annapolis, MD, and the Ottenstein Center for Prostate Cancer Research at Suburban Hospital in Washington, DC.
+Jane is currently President of the Ottenstein Family Foundation and is actively involved with the Old Globe Theatre in San Diego and the San Diego Opera and supporter of the Fire Department and the Police Department.
+Jane’s experience and passion for the elderly will make significant contributions as a Reunion Gala Co-Chair.

 Mitch learned the importance of supporting our seniors from his father, a longtime board member and supporter of the Los Angeles Jewish Home.
 Mitch grew up volunteering at foundation events and feels honored to continue the legacy at the Seacrest Foundation.
 He is the Area Vice President for Arthur J. Gallagher & Company, a global insurance brokerage and risk management services firm.
 Mitch received his Bachelor of Science and Master in Business Administration from the University of Southern California where he met his wife, Lindsay.